UAE's Residential Property Market Analysis 2025

 The housing market started to recover in 2021, as activity slowly returned to its pre-pandemic levels.
 Dubai house prices rose by 9.25% while Abu Dhabi prices increased by 1.56%.
 The trend continued in 2022, with Dubai house prices rising by another 9.53% while they increased by just 1.46% in Abu Dhabi.

-The housing market continued to gather pace last year, buoyed by robust demand.
-Dubai prices soared by 20.14% while Abu Dhabi prices increased by 4.96%.
+The housing market continued to gather pace in the succeeding two years, buoyed by robust demand.
+Dubai prices rose strongly by an annual average of about 20% in 2023-24, while Abu Dhabi prices increased by an average of 8% over the same period.

 Better terms for ex-pats have been introduced